influenzanet/influenzanet.github.io/docs/general/00-concepts.md

 - A list of surveys to be filled by the participants

 These properties are updated using the Study Rules, processed by [Study Service](../study-service) on several events (new participant, response submission,...)

+## Translatable

+The [Survey Definition](#survey-definition) includes translations for all text to be presented to the user.
+The texts are provided in a little structure associating text and language code called Translatable.
+A survey can contain the translations for several languages.
+Many fields in a [Survey Definition](#survey-definition) contains this kind of structure containing all the translations.